 THE ASPERGILLOSIS Western Blot IgG TEST

-In order to answer the demand, we developed a reliable test based on the Western Blot technique.
+In order to meet this demand, we developed a reliable test based on the Western Blot technique.
 Associated with highly sensitive natural antigens, the ASPERGILLOSIS Western Blot IgG test is a robust confirmation technique of classical screening tests.

 To order a product, please send us an email to our address Order with the description of the product.
 We ship worldwide.